armijnhemel/binaryanalysis-ng/doc/xda_firmware_notes.md

 Various stock firmware files for relatively unknown brands (mostly from China) can be found at various sites such as <https://xdafirmware.com/>.
-While these sites are not recommended to be used they can be good resources for weird file formats or for firmware variations.
+While these sites are not recommended to be used for downloading firmware for flashing they can be good resources for weird file formats or for firmware variations.

 Below is a list of models plus (if known), chipset.
 This is only as a list with personal notes so in case a firmware for a particular chipset needs to be